My-Finance-Report/yearly_report/README.md

 # Not Blocking

+- there is some redirect bug in the onboarding flow
 - filter by year when you look at dashboard
 - clicking on charts pops tables would be nice
 - privacy policy